 Whether it is halving the on-boarding time for new suppliers for MAG45, enabling Audi to integrate existing applications for vehicle development analysis, or increasing the wafer yield for a wireless chip manufacturer at a much lower cost per terabyte, MapR has become the platform of choice for manufacturers globally.
 In essence, manufacturing firms need a platform that can, at the least, handle time-series data from sensors, structured data from existing operational applications, and unstructured machine logs.

 The MapR Data Platform offers the flexibility to work across any cloud, on-prem, or edge technology.
 The platform can handle operational data (real-time and historical), enables analytics and machine learning, and easily integrates with both legacy systems and modern applications.
-In addition, with MapR Direct Access NFS™ allowing the existing applications to read/write directly into the MapR Platform and the ability to bring data from all silos into the MapR-DB, the data platform negates the need for manufacturers to fully transition to cloud.
+In addition, with MapR Direct Access NFS™ allowing the existing applications to read/write directly into the MapR Platform and the ability to bring data from all silos into the MapR Database, the data platform negates the need for manufacturers to fully transition to cloud.
 These capabilities are instrumental in letting the Manufacturing Operations Head, the CIO, or equivalent construct an end-to-end operational view and truly convert data into action.
 Add to that, our Analytics & ML capabilities allow architects to experiment with in-place analytics and deploy machine learning models on target cloud environments without having to copy data in separate locations for advanced analytics.
 Lastly, MapR Edge solves for the challenges specific to scenarios where it is difficult to bring data from remote assets spread across a large manufacturing plant or sites.
 With a small footprint and reliable replication capabilities, MapR Edge is ideally suited for space- and bandwidth-constrained manufacturing environments, hence addressing issues related to local data collection very common in manufacturing facilities.
 Used in combination with a core MapR Enterprise deployment (on-premises or in the cloud), MapR Edge empowers organizations to securely process data locally, quickly aggregate insights on a global basis, and ultimately push intelligence back to the edge for faster and more significant business impact.

 The diagram below depicts the overall capabilities of the MapR Data Platform.